Vonng/pigsty/docs/PGSQL-MONITOR.md

 ## Monitor Existing Cluster

 Suppose the target DB node can be managed by Pigsty (accessible via ssh and sudo is available).
 In that case, you can use the `pg_exporter` task in the [`pgsql.yml`](PGSQL-PLAYBOOK#pgsqlyml) playbook to deploy the monitoring component PG Exporter on the target node in the same manner as a standard deployment.

 You can also deploy the connection pool and its monitoring on existing instance nodes using the `pgbouncer` and `pgbouncer_exporter` tasks from the same playbook.
-Additionally, you can deploy host monitoring, load balancing, and log collection components using the `node_exporter`, `haproxy`, and `promtail` tasks from the [`node.yml`](NODE#nodeyml) playbook, achieving a user experience consistent with native Pigsty database instances.
+Additionally, you can deploy host monitoring, load balancing, and log collection components using the `node_exporter`, `haproxy`, and `promtail` tasks from the [`node.yml`](NODE#nodeyml) playbook, achieving a similar user experience with the native Pigsty cluster.

 The definition method for existing clusters is very similar to the normal clusters managed by Pigsty.
 Selectively run certain tasks from the `pgsql.yml` playbook instead of running the entire playbook.